The Sword in the Stone (1963 film): Development

 Meanwhile, The Sword in the Stone was developed solely by veteran story artist Bill Peet.
 After Disney had seen the 1960 Broadway production of Camelot, he approved the project to enter production.
-Ollie Johnston stated, "[Kahl] got furious with Bill for not pushing Chanticleer after all the work he had put in on it.
-He said, 'I can draw a damn fine rooster, you know.'
-Bill said, 'So can I.'" Peet recalled "how humiliated they were to accept defeat and give in to The Sword in the Stone...He allowed them to have their own way, and they let him down.
+Ollie Johnston stated that "[Kahl] got furious with Bill for not pushing Chanticleer after all the work he had put in on it.
+He said, 'I can draw a damn fine rooster, you know'.
+Bill said, 'So can I.'" Peet recalled about "how humiliated they were to accept defeat and give in to The Sword in the Stone...
+He allowed them to have their own way, and they let him down.
 They never understood that I wasn't trying to compete with them, just trying to do what I wanted to work.
 I was [in] the midst of all this competition, and with Walt to please too."

 Writing in his autobiography, Peet said he decided to write a screenplay before producing storyboards, though he found the narrative "complicated, with the Arthurian legend woven into a mixture of other legends and myths" and that finding a direct storyline required "sifting and sorting".
 After Disney received the first screenplay draft, he told Peet that it should have more substance.
 Peet lengthened his second draft by elaborating on the more dramatic aspects of the story, which Disney approved of through a phone call from Palm Springs, Florida.

+Casting

+Rickie Sorensen, who was cast as Arthur, entered puberty during the film's production.
+This forced director Wolfgang Reitherman to cast two of his sons, Richard and Robert, to replace him.
+This resulted in Arthur's voice noticeably changing between scenes, and sometimes within the same scene.
+The three voices also portray Arthur with an American accent, sharply contrasting with the English setting and the accents spoken by most of the other characters.
+Mari Ness of the online magazine Tor.com suggested, "given that the film is about growing up, this problem might have been overcome" with the three voices being interpreted as symbolizing Arthur's mental and physical development.
+However, she noted "[Reitherman] inexplicably chose to leave all three voices in for some scenes, drawing attention to the problem that they were not the same actor."

+Furthermore, Reitherman estimated that 70 actors read for the part of Merlin, but none of them had eccentricity that he was looking for.
+Karl Swenson initially read for Archimedes, but he was instead cast as Merlin.